witstan/Java-Learning/README.md

 # Daily Update on 2022/12/04
 > Project with 50% progress
-1.myproject02
+1. myproject02

 > Reviewed the following contents
-1.Encapsulation
+1. Encapsulation
-2.Constructor
+2. Constructor
-3.this and package Keyword
+3. this and package Keyword

 # Daily Update on 2022/12/03